recloudstream/cloudstream/README.md

 ## Installation:

-Our documentation provides the steps to Install Cloudstream.
-The steps are simple and extensively customizable for your streaming needs!
+Our documentation provides the steps to install and configure CloudStream for your streaming needs.

 [Getting Started With CloudStream:](https://recloudstream.github.io/csdocs/)